Updated December 2023

-The Government of Canada Job Bank forecasts strong demand for this occupation across much of the country through 2024.
+The Government of Canada Job Bank forecasts moderate to good demand for this occupation across much of the country through 2025.
 What’s more, Randstad recently named IT support analyst one of the best remote jobs in Canada.

 So what qualities and skills does it take to thrive in this role?
 What makes a truly exceptional and successful tech support analyst?

 Read on for six skills amazing helpdesk professionals work on building throughout their careers.

 It should go without saying that successful IT support analysts know their products inside and out.
 This knowledge varies according to where you work, but generally includes hardware, software, operating systems, application installation, updates, security features, mobile devices, peripherals, etc.